Syndamia/devrix-job-board/README.md

 2. You'll need to update the source code with your `MySQL` credentials.
 In the file `src/models/DB.php`, on lines 6 to 9 you'll find the connection information.
 You'll need to change the values of `$username` and `$password` with your own.
    - If you're connecting to a remote database or have your database at a non-standart port, you'll also need to change `$servername`.
 Changing the value of `$dbname` is completely up to preference.
-   - Don't worry if the database doesn't exist, when the app starts it automatically creates the database and tables if they don't exist.
+   - Don't worry if the database or tables don't exist, when the app starts it automatically create them.

 3. Currently this repo provides an Apache configuration file (`configs/devrix-job-board.conf`) with the localhost domain `djb.local`.
-   - To use that domain, you'll also need to open your `/etc/hosts` file and add, on a new line, `127.0.0.1	djb.local`. **Be ware**, it will break any other localhost domains you've setup.
+   - To use that domain, you'll also need to open your `/etc/hosts` file and add, on a new line, `127.0.0.1	djb.local`. **Beware**, it will break any other localhost domains you've setup.
-   - If you wanna use it in a server-hosted environment, update the values of `ServerName` and `ServerAlias` with your desired domain and subdomain.
+   - If you wanna use it in a server environment, update the values of `ServerName` and `ServerAlias` with your desired domain and subdomain.

 4. Finally, we'll need to move the source code to the `/var/www/devrix-job-board/` folder.
-   - This (and creating the folder if it doesn't exist) can be done automatically, just run with sudo the `move-to-www.sh`:
+   - This (and creating the folder if it doesn't exist) can be done automatically, just run with sudo the `move-to-www.sh` script:
      ```
      sudo ./tools/move-to-www.sh
      ```

 ## Structure

-This section serves pretty much as the documentation of the overall project.
+This section serves as a mini-documentation of the overall project.

 ### Back-end